 Part XLII in our ongoing series on Race, Racism and the Middle Ages, by Asa Mittman.
-Asa’s newest book, Sea Monsters: Things from the Sea, Volume 2, coauthored with Thea Tomaini, is available now, and his next book, Medieval Monsters: Terrors, Aliens, Wonders (coauthored with available for pre-order now. is coming out June 12, 2018 and
+Asa’s newest book, Sea Monsters: Things from the Sea, Volume 2, coauthored with Thea Tomaini, is available now, and his next book, Medieval Monsters: Terrors, Aliens, Wonders (coauthored with Sherry Lindquist) is coming out June 12, 2018 and available for pre-order now.

 Spoiler alert: This article contains spoilers for the final scenes of The Last Jedi.